 The brief break in the middle of the Han dynasty was the reign of the one man Xin dynasty.
 As the Han dynasty saw the foundation of Chinese institutions that lasted two thousand years historians have shown great interest in the brief 'interlude'.

-Wang Mang was formally installed as Emperor in 9CE, he took the title ‘Xin’ which means new in Chinese but may also reflect that he was Marquis of Xin.
+Wang Mang was formally installed as Emperor in 9CE, he took the title ‘Xin’ which means new in Chinese but may also reflect his title as Marquis of Xin.
 He immediately embarked on ambitious reforms to re-invigorate the economy.
 China's population had grown substantially to about 57 million which added to pressures on food and taxation.
-He took back land ownership from the rich landowning families.
-Slave trade was prohibited and the well field system was re-introduced (a method of dividing land so the government took a fixed proportion of produce).
+He took back land ownership from the rich families.
+Slave trade was prohibited and the well field system was re-introduced (a method of dividing land so the government took a fixed (ninth) proportion of produce).
 Loans were made more affordable for ordinary peasants.
-He introduced a bronze coinage to replace that of gold.
+He introduced a bronze coinage to replace that of gold and silver.
 The reform program disadvantaged the wealthy families and officials and so it is no surprise that it was not properly implemented by them and had to be abandoned.
 Most of the reforms were not new and had been previously tried by Emperor Wudi.
 He then launched a disastrous war against the Xiongnu people to the West which added to the economic pressures on the already bankrupt financial system.
-Wang Mang stimulated scientific inquiry, he called the first assembly of scientists in 4CE.
+Wang Mang stimulated scientific inquiry, he called together the first known assembly of scientists in 4CE.